 Overview / Responsibilities

-Amec Foster Wheeler’s Mining business performs consulting and EPCM services for many of the world’s leading mining companies and is executing world-class projects on five continents.
+Wood services multiple markets including Infrastructure, Process & Energy and Mining & Minerals.
+Wood performs consulting and EPCM services for many local and worldwide companies and is executing world-class projects on five continents.

 Skills / Qualifications